Jack Buckby

-Jack Buckby (born 10 February 1993) is a British far-right political figure and author who was previously active in a number of groups and campaigns, including the British National Party and Liberty GB.
+Jack Buckby (born 10 February 1993) is a British far-right political figure and author who was previously active in a number of groups and campaigns, including the British National Party, Liberty GB and Proud Boys.
 In 2017 he was associated with Anne Marie Waters and the For Britain Movement party.

 Early life and the BNP

 Buckby joined the British National Party after meeting its leader Nick Griffin.
 He was active in its youth movement, known at various times as BNP Crusaders and Resistance.
 He started a far-right youth group called the Natural Culturists in July 2012, while studying political science at the University of Liverpool.
 Griffin introduced him at a meeting of the Alliance of European National Movements in 2012.
 He was described at the time as a potential future leader of the BNP to succeed Griffin.
 Buckby left the party the same year, saying that the “open race hatred became unacceptable".
 He was expelled from the University of Liverpool.